-(11pt) For original research part of this research method contains a presentation in the form of paragraphs about the research design, data sources, data collection techniques, and analysis of the actual researcher, with a length of 10-15% of the total length of the article.
+(11pt) For original research this part of the research method contains a paragraph description of the research design, data sources, data collection techniques, and analysis of the actual researcher, which is 10-15% of the article's total length.

-For literature reviews there is an explanation of how to select literature (sources, criteria, limitations), there is a protocol for determining objectives, such as PRISMA, for eligibility criteria, there are questions using the PICO/PICOT/PECOT framework (P=Problem, E/I = exposure/Implementation, C=Control/Intervention, O=outcome, T=Time) because good questions will help determine the scope of the review and help with strategies for finding articles, there are keywords used that refer to indexing terms used to search for articles, using searching phrases, for example 'pressure sores' or 'free text searching' (just typed).
+For literature reviews there is an explanation of how to select literature (sources, criteria, limitations), there is a protocol for determining objectives, such as PRISMA, for eligibility criteria, there are questions using the PICO/PICOT/PECOT framework (P=Problem, E/I = exposure/ Implementation, C=Control/Intervention, O=outcome, T=Time) because good questions will help determine the scope of the review and help with strategies for finding articles, there are keywords used that refer to indexing terms used to search for articles, using searching phrases, for example 'pressure sores' or 'free text searching' (just typed).